dustinpfister/blog_posts/_posts/threejs-buffer-geometry-loader.md

 layout: post
 categories: three.js
 id: 172
-updated: 2022-08-04 08:56:12
+updated: 2022-08-04 09:25:58
-version: 1.23
+version: 1.24
 ---

-In this post I will be writing about the [BufferGeometryLoader](https://threejs.org/docs/index.html#api/loaders/BufferGeometryLoader) in[three.js](https://threejs.org/) the popular javaScript library for working with 3d models.
+In this post I will be writing about the [BufferGeometryLoader](https://threejs.org/docs/index.html#api/loaders/BufferGeometryLoader) in [three.js](https://threejs.org/) the popular javaScript library for working with 3D objects.
 The Buffer Geometry Loader is one of several options in threejs when it comes to external asset loaders, some of which might prove to be a better option depending on what needs to happen.

 In three.js if I want to import a 3d model that has been created in a 3d modeling program like [blender](https://www.blender.org/), and if I want to use the built in buffer geometry loader, it will have to be converted to a standard JSON format used by three.js.
 Luckily there is an official plugin to do just that for blender at least in the three.js repositories [exporters folder](https://github.com/mrdoob/three.js/tree/r92/utils/exporters/blender) of r92 of threejs.
 As of r93+ the exporter has been removed from the reposaptory but the same old exporter should still work okay with the version of blener that is being used, if not doing this might prove to be a little involved.